Lymph

 4. Management

-1. Consider antibiotics for persistent acute anterior cervical Lymphadenitis with systemic symptoms in children
+1. Consider Antibiotics for persistent acute anterior cervical Lymphadenitis with systemic symptoms in children

 2. Empiric options should target Staph aureus and Group A Streptococcus (Cephalosporins, Augmentin, Clindamycin)